-8.4 If an employee feels unwell and wishes to go home during the course of the working day, they must notify Eastbrook School before leaving.
+8.4 If an employee feels unwell and wishes to go home during the course of the working day, they must notify (add name or post) before leaving.
 That day of absence will be recorded as half a day of sickness depending on the time that the employee falls ill.
 If he or she is off the next day, that day will be counted as the first day of sickness absence.

 8.5 Sickness absence levels need to be consistently and accurately recorded in order to be effectively managed.
 The date and duration of each absence and the reason for it will be recorded by the designated person.
-This information will be retained by Eastbrook School in accordance with the provisions of the Data Protection Act 1998.
+This information will be retained by (add name or post) in accordance with the provisions of the GDPR/Data Protection Act 2018.

-8.6 If an employee provides false evidence of incapacity, or if an absence is not notified, or a valid reason for absence is not given, the employee may be subject to disciplinary measures subject to the agreed Disciplinary Procedure following the formal return to work meeting and in accordance with the Sickness Absence Monitoring Procedure.
+8.6 If an employee provides false evidence of incapacity, or if an absence is not notified according to the School's Absence Reporting Procedure, or a valid reason for absence is not given, the employee may be subject to disciplinary measures in accordance the agreed Disciplinary Procedure following the formal return to work meeting and in accordance with the Sickness Absence Monitoring Procedure.

-9. Self-Certification and Doctors' Certificates
+9 Self-Certification and Doctors' Certificates

-9.1 From the fourth consecutive day of absence, the employee is required to complete the selfcertification sickness absence/Return to Work form, which is to be signed by the designated person and sent to the appropriate administrator.
-A period of sickness in excess of seven calendar days must be certified by a doctor's medical certificate, which will then be checked by the designated person and sent to the appropriate administrator.
-This procedure should take place at the return to work discussion.
-Where no return to work discussion is necessary, or where the illness is of an intimate nature, the member of staff may directly submit the self-certification sickness absence/Return to Work form to the appropriate administrator in an envelope marked private and confidential.
+9.1 For sickness absence including the first day, employees will be required to complete a self-certification form (Return to Work Form) which will be completed for the return-to-work meeting.

+9.2 A period of sickness in excess of seven calendar days must be certified by a doctor's medical certificate (fit note), which will then be checked by the designated person and sent to the appropriate administrator.

+9.3 Where the illness is of an intimate nature, the employee may directly submit the selfcertification sickness absence/Return to Work form to the appropriate administrator in an envelope marked private and confidential.

-9.2 If the absence continues, each medical certificate should be submitted by the employee to the designated person at each interval covering their periods of sickness absence consecutively.
+9.4 If the absence continues, each fit note should be submitted by the employee to the designated person at each interval covering their periods of sickness absence consecutively.

-9.3 Where a medical certificate provides advice in relation to the employee's return to work, the advice on the medical certificate will be taken into consideration.
+9.5 Where a fit note provides advice in relation to the employee's return to work, the advice on the medical certificate will be taken into consideration.
 These may include a phased return to work, altered hours, amended duties and/or workplace adaptation.
 If appropriate, particularly in cases where agreement cannot be reached between the employer and employee, advice may be sought from the occupational health provision.

-9.4 If the employer fails to make the changes or adaptations agreed between the employee and employer as a basis for the employee returning to work, then the employee will not be required to resume work until either the changes are implemented fully or the employee is fit to function without them, whichever happens first.
+9.6 If the employer fails to make the changes or adaptations agreed between the employee and employer as a basis for the employee returning to work, then the employee will not be required to resume work until either the changes are implemented fully or the employee is fit to function without them, whichever happens first.
 The employee will be entitled to trade union representation at any meetings to discuss changes to be implemented and/or the advice on the medical certificate.
-The employer has a duty to ensure that an employee is not allowed to return to work even where a doctor has recommended that they might be fit for work under certain circumstances if those conditions cannot be met.

-9.5 Any unresolved disputes over changes to work or working times/patterns proposed as a result of recommendations contained in the medical certificate will be dealt with under the Grievance Procedures.
+9.7 Any unresolved disputes over changes to work or working times/patterns proposed as a result of recommendations contained in the medical certificate will be dealt with under the Grievance Procedures.

-10. Short Term Absence
+10 Short-Term Absence

 Frequent short-term absences may indicate poor health, which may require further medical examination by a doctor or the occupational health officer.
-It is good practice for the designated person to hold a return to work discussion with an employee to explore the reasons for the absence(s) and to update the employee on work issues.
+It is good practice for the designated person to hold a return-to-work discussion with an employee to explore the reasons for the absence(s) and to update the employee on work issues.